mlstyszynski/techfest/README.md

 `L1-task16`: provision at the spine1/spine2 the IRB-VGA IP gateway interfaces for vlan100 and vlan101 and allocate them into the routing-instance type virtual-router VRF-1

-`L1-task17`: make sure the CE1 irb.100 sourced IP can ping the CE2 irb.101 destination IP
+`L1-task17`: make sure the CE1 irb.100 sourced IP can ping the CE2 irb.101 destination IP within the TEST routing-instance

 `L1-task18`: provision at spine1 with an additional regular extended community for the VNI 50100 and make sure the T2 MAC and MAC+IP routes at the leaf3/leaf4 gets the routes with an additional extended community 1:50100